CubicZebra/informatics/docs/source/tutorial/tut_pipe.rst

    histogram for pixels distribution after prewitt and canny filters

-All experiment results will be collected into a persistence file titled `experiment_results. pyp` inplace.
+All experiment results will be collected into a persistence file titled `experiment_results.pyp` inplace.

 _`Automation testing`
 ---------------------